caustic-hue/Desktop-App-Funny/README.md

 I'm mostly experienced with web code and have gained a lot of experience mostly in Electron in the past two years.
 So I take advantage of my skill set by using Electron.

-### Really?
-Why the unnecessary blur effect behind the window?
-I think it looks cool :)

 ## Building
 ### Requirements